 Flexible working has been around for years.
 Originally associated with parents or carers who needed to adapt work around their responsibilities, flexible working is now understood to mean all non-traditional arrangements outside of the ‘9 to 5′; like part-time work, reduced hours, flexi-time and work from home.

-But the outbreak of COVID-19 has forced businesses to adapt to working more flexibly than they have ever been before.
-After we return to work, workspaces will need to become more flexible – and as a result, we’ll also see changing attitudes towards work arrangements.
+But the outbreak of COVID-19 has forced businesses to adapt to working more flexibly than ever before.
+In future workspaces will need to become more flexible – and as a result, we’ll also see changing attitudes towards work arrangements.
 There’s likely to be a movement away from ‘presenteeism’, and towards a more agile approach to work, with flexible schedules.

 For People Management, “it has become alarmingly clear that to provide for business continuity, there needs to be an element of agile working available both for the employees’ and the employer’s benefit.”